Sous-Chefs-Boneyard/website/content/docs/best-practices.md

 Our cookbooks are application cookbooks, and therefore designed to only manage a single type of application at a time.
 For example, a PostgreSQL server.

-All configurablebles should be surfaced through a easy to understand, [custom resource](https://docs.chef.io/custom_resources.html) interface.
+All configurables should be surfaced through a easy to understand, [custom resource](https://docs.chef.io/custom_resources.html) interface.

 For example the [postgresql_client_install resource](https://github.com/sous-chefs/postgresql/#postgresql_client_install), surfaces a version atrribute.
 Which is obvious to the user.
 Much like a template, or file resource.